OpenAiTx/OpenAiTx/projects/m1dugh/RosettaStonks/README-en.md

 $ make firefox
 ```

-Which will produce `rosettastonks.xpi`, the file for the extension that can be
+This will produce `rosettastonks.xpi`, the file for the extension that can be
 loaded in Firefox.

 📸 Prefer visuals?
 Check out the [Chrome Installation Guide with Images](https://raw.githubusercontent.com/m1dugh/RosettaStonks/master/INSTALL_GUI.md)

 ---

-Tranlated By [Open Ai Tx](https://github.com/OpenAiTx/OpenAiTx) | Last indexed: 2025-08-21
+Tranlated By [Open Ai Tx](https://github.com/OpenAiTx/OpenAiTx) | Last indexed: 2025-12-14

 ---